Mike Michaud: Post-election activities

 The United States Department of Labor announced on July 30, 2015, that President Barack Obama nominated Michaud to a department position dealing with training and employment of veterans.

 Michaud served as Assistant Secretary of Labor for Veterans' Employment and Training from December 2, 2015, to January 20, 2017.
 As the head of the Veterans' Employment and Training Service (VETS), Michaud reported to Secretary of Labor Tom Perez.
 VETS serves as the focal point in the federal government for veterans' employment by preparing military service members for transition to civilian employment, providing veterans with services to assist them in getting good jobs, protecting veterans' employment rights, and promoting veterans' employment in the private sector.

 In 2018, he was elected to the Board of Selectmen in East Millinocket, his hometown.

 On March 28, 2019, Michaud was nominated by Gov. Janet Mills to serve as a trustee on both the board of the University of Maine System and the Maine Community College System.

 Michaud endorsed Michael Bloomberg as a nominee for President of the United States in the 2020 Maine Democratic primary.

 Personal life

 Michaud came out as gay in an editorial released to the Portland Press Herald, Bangor Daily News, and the Associated Press on November 4, 2013; however he stated that he has never had a romantic partner.
-He is the first openly LGBT congressman to serve the state of Maine; he was one of seven then-current members of the United States House of Representatives to be openly LGBT, and one of eight in either house of Congress.
-If he had been elected Governor, he would have become the first openly gay Governor in the United States at the time of his election (Gov. Jim McGreevey of New Jersey came out after he had taken office).
+He is the first openly LGBT congressman to serve the state of Maine; he was one of seven then-current United States representatives to be openly LGBT, and one of eight in either house of Congress.
+If he had been elected governor, he would have become the first openly gay governor in the United States at the time of his election (Jim McGreevey of New Jersey came out after he had taken office).

-Michaud served as a Grand Marshal for the 2014 Portland Pride Parade on June 21.
+Michaud served as a grand marshal for the 2014 Portland Pride Parade on June 21.